subquery/documentation/docs/ai/run/cli.md

                          use the cached version       [boolean] [default: false] --toolTimeout      Set a limit for how long a tool can take to run, unit is MS                         [number] [default: 10000]
+      --streamKeepAlive  The interval in MS to send empty data in stream responses to keep the connection alive.
+Only wokrs with http interface.
+Use 0 to disable.
+                                                        [number] [default: 5000]
 ```

+These can also be specified with environment variables.
+They should be prefixed with `SUBQL_AI_` and the flag renambed to capitalized snake case.
+E.g `SUBQL_AI_CACHE_DIR`

 ### `subql-ai`